Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Introduction

-The paper is organized as follows: First, section II explains the methods for collecting and reviewing the papers about Intelligent Transportation Systems which use external infrastructure.
-Then, the section III shows the results of the literature survey.
-Furthermore, this section contains a detailed analysis of each listed ITS.
-The section IV discuss the results, the requirements and the trends of modern ITS.
-Last, but not least, a conclusion and outlook for further research are given in Section V.
+The paper is organized as follows: firstly, section \ref{section:methodology} explains the methods used for collecting and reviewing papers on intelligent transportation systems that use external infrastructure.
+Section \ref{section:results} shows the results of the literature survey.
+This section also includes a detailed analysis of each listed ITS.
+Section \ref{section:discussion} discusses the results, the requirements, and the trends of modern ITS.
+Lastly, a conclusion and outlook for further research are given in Section \ref{section:conclusion}.